 Go To ARTICLE INDEX

 My Sierra Nevada goal in 2009 was to return to Evolution Basin in northern Kings Canyon National Park.
-I had visited the basin in 1976 when I was working for the park.
+I had visited the basin in 1976 when I was working for the Park.
 My assigned task kept me on the move and I only spent one night in this incredible area.
-The John Muir Trail traverses the basin but on either side of the trail are miles of trailless country, alpine lakes and giant peaks.
+The John Muir Trail traverses the basin but on either side of the trail are miles of trail-less country, alpine lakes and giant peaks.
 There is no easy way into the basin.
-The shortest trailed route covers 20 miles before hitting Evolution Lake.
-So, I looked for a shorter crosscountry route.
-I finally decided to approach the basin via the Lamark Col based on descriptions of the route that made it sound feasible.
+The shortest trailed route covers 20 miles before reaching Evolution Lake.
+So I looked for a shorter cross-country route.
+I finally decided to approach the basin via Lamark Col based on descriptions of the route that made it sound feasible.

-My wife, Laurie Durocher had previously crossed an untrailed pass with me in the Sierra and was willing to give it a go–after I read her a description of the route.
+My wife (Laurie Durocher) had previously crossed an untrailed pass with me in the Sierra Nevada and was willing to give it a go–after I read her a description of the route.
 Basil Service was anxious to fish the basin’s lakes and signed on without knowing anything about the route.
 R.J.
-Secor’s book, The High Sierra: Peaks, Passes and Trails, states that Lamark Col “is probably the most popular cross-country route across the Sierra crest between Bishop Pass and Piute Pass.”
+Secor’s book, The High Sierra: Peaks, Passes and Trails, states that Lamark Col “is probably the most popular cross-country route across the Sierra Crest between Bishop Pass and Piute Pass.”
 Secor then rates the pass as a Class 2 crossing and gives an accurate description of the route on both sides.
-What the book does not tell you is that the Col is not the crux of the crossing; more on the crux later.
+What the book does not tell you is that the col is not the crux of the crossing.
+More on the crux later.

 We drove from Boise to Bishop, California and picked up our Wilderness Permit on August 14, 2009.
-[You can secure permits months in advance or take your chances and hope there is an opening when you arrive.
-See the Inyo National Forest’s website for details.]
-The next day, 8/15, we were up early, drove to the trailhead and got moving.
-Our goal was to camp at 12,200 feet on the east side of Lamark Col. Given the altitude was much higher than most of Idaho we did not want to push it the first day.
-The first two miles to the Lamark Lakes went quickly.
+You can secure permits months in advance or take your chances and hope that there is an opening when you arrive.
+See the Inyo National Forest’s website for details.
+The next day (August 15th) we were up early, drove to the trailhead and got moving.
+Our goal was to camp at 12,200 feet on the east side of Lamark Col. Given that the altitude was much higher than most of Idaho, we did not want to push it the first day.
+The first 2 miles to the Lamark Lakes went quickly.

 My journal entry the next morning: